13 Shopify Competitors And Alternatives In 2025

 Downsides

 The platform isn’t for everyone, especially for those who want complete control over every aspect of their site.
-Also, it doesn’t give a detailed insight into technical aspects of your site — you cannot change hosting servers, deal with technical issues, or update backend software.
+Also, it doesn’t provide detailed insight into the technical aspects of your site — you cannot change hosting servers, address technical issues, or update backend software.

-Wix manages everything by itself, so you can focus on increasing sales and customers’ experience.
+Wix manages everything on its own, so you can focus on increasing sales and improving the customer experience.
 If you want to fine-tune every minor detail, a content management system (CMS) would be a better choice.

 More to Know